phillipcrout/dpd/sept_2017/README.md

             <img src="images/A_150/dump_24.png" alt="Drawing" width="250"/>
 </div>

+## Zooming in on the phase transition

+The above work suggests that it's reasonably difficult/slow to form a 'clean' gas phase.However if we find that the liquid phase is 'clean' (see A=-25) we may be able to use that instead.

 ## Averaging over many frames

 In this set of experiments we ramp up the equilbration time and reduce the trajectory significantly.